-A Judicial Review, instigated by a local community noise action group, of the CAA PIR decision resulted in the quashing of the CAA's April 2017 decision by consent and required Gatwick to revert the Route 4 conventional SID's to their position as they were before 7 April 2017, when the CAA decision was taken.
+This resulted in the quashing of the CAA's April 2017 decision by consent and required Gatwick to revert the Route 4 conventional SID's to their position as they were before 7 April 2017, when the CAA had taken its PIR decision.
 In support of this, Gatwick completed a comprehensive safety review, validated with an independent instrument flight procedure designer and submitted the changes to the CAA for approval in May 2018.
-(Note: this change to the conventional SID did not affect the distribution of flight tracks).
+(Note: this change to the conventional SIDs did not affect the distribution of flight tracks).

-In order to address the reversal of this decision and due to a fundamental issue in relation to changes in the track of the Route 4 SID over time (which had meant the original 2012 ACP objective was technically and legally unachievable) Gatwick initiated, in 2018, a new airspace change not tied to the original 2012 airspace change objective specifically aimed to implement permanent P-RNAV SIDs for Route 4.
+In order to address the reversal of this decision and due to the fundamental issue in relation to changes in the track of the Route 4 SID over time (which had meant the original 2012 ACP objective was technically and legally unachievable) Gatwick initiated, in 2018, a new airspace change not tied to the original Route 4 2012 ACP objective, specifically aimed to implement permanent RNAV1 SIDs for Route 4.

-The CAA was then served with a pre-action protocol - an early stage notification of a potential legal challenge - in relation to Route 4.
-This prompted the CAA, as a consequence, to instruct Gatwick to initiate another airspace change focussed on the conventional Route 4 SIDs; not the P-RNAV SIDs.
-Due to the potential change to the lateral track of the conventional departure routes this would require the development of a full Airspace Change Proposal (ACP).
-A rigorous legal process that is likely to take a minimum of two years to achieve.
-Gatwick believed that this would introduce significant risk to the Route 4 ACP initiated in 2018.
+The order of the Court and the threat of further legal challenge in relation to Route 4 prompted the CAA to instruct Gatwick to initiate a further airspace change focussed on the conventional Route 4 SIDs; not the RNAV1 SIDs.
+Due to the potential change to the lateral track of the conventional departure routes this would require the development of a full ACP alongside the existing ACP for the RNAV1 SIDS initiated in 2018.
+This is a rigorous process that is likely to take a minimum of two years to achieve.
+Gatwick believed that this would introduce significant risk to the existing Route 4 RNAV1 ACP initiated in 2018.
 Our key concern was that the proposal from the CAA risked confusing stakeholders and local residents with multiple consultations at the same time and add significant delay to the already challenging timescales for the existing Route 4 airspace change.
 After careful consideration Gatwick decided not to carry out this additional airspace change, therefore allowing the CAA's recent decision to bring to a close the 2012 ACP.

 The decision means that a new ACP will not need to run in parallel to the current ACP on Route 4, initiated in 2018.
 This will make the current process less confusing and easier for local communities to understand given the complex nature of the history of the track of the route.
-Importantly it will also make the ongoing Route 4 ACP less likely to be delayed, which we know was a cause of frustration for local residents looking for a swift resolution to this matter.
+Importantly it will also make the ongoing Route 4 ACP less likely to be further delayed - notwithstanding the challenges of navigating the complex ACP process and the impacts of COVID-19 - which we know was a cause of frustration for local residents looking for a swift resolution to this matter.